 Illinois Prairie Community Foundation connects people who care with causes that matter by offering philanthropic leadership, organization and grant-making for the long-term enrichment of our community

 We are a grant-making public charity dedicated to improving the lives of people in our community.
-We bring together the financial resources of individuals, families and businesses to to effectively support nonprofits in the community.
+We bring together the financial resources of individuals, families and businesses to effectively support nonprofits in the community.

 We engage and assist individuals in sharing their gifts and build permanent funds in our four-county service area (McLean, DeWitt, Livingston and Logan counties).

 Community foundations are grant-making public charities dedicated to improving the lives of people in a defined local geographic area.
 They bring together the financial resources of individuals, families, and businesses to support effective nonprofits in their communities.

 Community foundations play a key role in identifying and solving community problems.
 More than 750 community foundations operate in urban and rural areas in every state in the United States.
 Illinois Prairie Community Foundation is a member of the Alliance of Illinois Community Foundations, comprised of 32 community foundations within the state of Illinois, each representing a distinct geographical area.

 In 1996, a small group of individuals envisioned a community foundation for McLean County.
 Today, we owe much to the late Carol Reitan, Alan Sender and Drake Zimmerman for doing considerable research on existing foundations and for taking their message to many community leaders.
 They persisted and gained enough support to turn their dream into a reality by successfully establishing a nonprofit 501 (c)(3) organization two years later.
 Mayor Judy Markowitz of Bloomington, Mayor Kent Karraker of Normal and McLean County Board Chairperson Gary Riss agreed to serve as the first incorporating board.
 The Community Foundation of McLean County was officially established on November 6, 1998.